 A few years ago, before the kids, my wife and I went on a cruise.
 Not just any cruise but a cruise on, what was at the time, the largest cruise ship in the world.
 This thing was ginormous, complete with rock climbing walls, ziplines, wave pools, and a midway.
 The midway resembled a boardwalk complete with a carousel and carnival mirrors.
-One mirror would make you head look long another mirror would make your legs look short but they all distorted reality.
+One mirror would make your head look long, another mirror would make your legs look short.
+What they had in common was that they all distorted reality.

 Scripture is that mirror.
 It shows us who we really are.
 And the good news is, if you don't like the reflection looking back at you from that mirror then you can be changed by the Mirror Maker.